spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-approval-process-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the following plugin was registered:
+Make sure that the following plugin is registered:

 1. Open Yves and log in to the customer account.
 2. Open `https://mysprykershop.com/company/company-role/`.